clearlinux/clear-linux-documentation/source/guides/stacks/greengrass.rst

    Learn more about how to :ref:`swupd-guide`.

-The :command:`computer-vision-basic` bundle installs the OpenVINO™ toolkit, and the sample models optimized for Intel® edge platforms.
+The :command:`computer-vision-basic` bundle installs the OpenVINO™ toolkit, and the sample models optimized for Intel edge platforms.

 .. _convert-dl-models: